 "I am passionate about empowering future generations through the knowledge and perspectives only archaeology can provide," archaeologist Alexandra Jones told Howard University's Howard Magazine.

 An undergraduate course at Howard University introduced Jones to archaeology, and she earned a doctorate degree in historical archaeology at the UC at Berkeley.
-In 2009, Lewis founded the nonprofit Archaeology in the Community in her hometown of Washington, D.C., to further public understanding of archaeology through educational programs and workshops, and to make the study of archaeology more accessible to young people.
+In 2009, Jones founded the nonprofit Archaeology in the Community in her hometown of Washington, D.C., to further public understanding of archaeology through educational programs and workshops, and to make the study of archaeology more accessible to young people.

-Lewis is also an adjunct professor at the University of Baltimore and an assistant professor at Baltimore City Community College.
+Jones is also an adjunct professor at the University of Baltimore and an assistant professor at Baltimore City Community College.

 "My advice to future archeologists is to follow your dreams," Jones told Howard Magazine.
 "Do what you love and what you are passionate about.
 And most importantly, be patient."

 Biologist Danielle N. Lee, an assistant professor at Southern Illinois University at Edwardsville, researches animal behavior and how it is shaped by ecology and evolution, particularly in small rodents in both urban and rural environments.
 She initially studied tiny meadow voles because "they're relatively easy to work with, and they're readily available," Lee told National Geographic in 2017.
 "They offer an opportunity to look at a lot of complex behaviors."